The Anatomy of Melancholy: Philip Pullman

-Pullman has cited it as his favorite book on other occasions and lives near Burton's hometown of Oxford.
+Pullman has cited it as his favourite book on other occasions and lives near Burton's hometown of Oxford.
 He claims that "Burton's humanity blows like a gale", saying "his very language sparkles" as he describes medical treatments and scenes from history.
 It's listed among the books that influenced his own writing, such as his trilogy His Dark Materials.

 "Is the book in any sense a cure for melancholy?
 Our word 'depression' has always seemed to me far too genteel, too decorous for this savage and merciless torment.
 Anything that can palliate it is worth knowing; and certainly no disorder has ever had so rich, so funny, so subtle and so eccentric an anatomy.
 We can learn much from his psychology."